zxmlab/FaceTrack-AOI/README.md

 ```

 ## Usage (for GUI user)

-To launch the GUI, run the following command in the `facetrack` enviroment terminal:
+At present, the GUI handles only EyeLink fixation data.
+Launch it by running the following command in the `facetrack` environment terminal:

 ```bash
 python .\facedetection_gui.py